deviantintegral/paperless-ngx/docs/configuration.md

         resources when consuming a file.
 Be sure you have sufficient system resources.

+    !!! note

+        This limit is applied to all image operations

     !!! warning

         The limit is intended to prevent malicious files from consuming system resources and causing crashes and other errors.
 Only increase this value if you are certain your documents are not malicious and you need the text which was not OCRed

+    !!! warning

+        Settings this value to 0 will disable to limit and may allow denial of service against your installation.
+Only set this to 0 with extreme caution.

 #### [`PAPERLESS_OCR_COLOR_CONVERSION_STRATEGY=<RGB>`](#PAPERLESS_OCR_COLOR_CONVERSION_STRATEGY) {#PAPERLESS_OCR_COLOR_CONVERSION_STRATEGY}